thaychansy/python-challenge/README.md

 <!-- Build With -->
-## Built with Pyton and Flask Framework
+## Built with Python and Flask Framework

 Python and Flask on a VS Code IDE platform was the framework used for this project.